MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -RequestPath "/"
     ```

-1. You now need a load balancer rule that's used to define how traffic is distributed to the VMs.
+1. You now need a load balancer rule that's used to define how traffic is distributed to the virtual machines.
 You define the front-end IP configuration for the incoming traffic and the back-end IP pool to receive the traffic, along with the required source and destination port.
-To make sure only healthy VMs receive traffic, you also define the health probe to use:
+To make sure only healthy virtual machines receive traffic, you also define the health probe to use:

     ```Powershell
     $lbrule = New-AzLoadBalancerRuleConfig `